 “Steve, how many calories should I eat every day?
 I have goals!”

 Of course, “knowing is half the battle.”
-The other half is what you actually DO with your TDEE information!
+The other half is using your newfound knowledge to achieve your goals!

 Fortunately for you, we’ve helped thousands of Online Coaching Clients lose weight and get healthy, and TDEE is just one of many factors we consider when building a specific strategy for somebody’s goals.